neondatabase/website/content/docs/extensions/extensions-intro.md

 <DetailIconCards>

+<a href="https://www.postgresql.org/docs/16/cube.html" description="Implements a data type for representing multidimensional cubes in Postgres" icon="app-store">cube</a>

-<a href="https://www.postgresql.org/docs/16/earthdistance.html" description="Calculates great-circle distances on the surface of the Earth directly within Postgres" icon="app-store">earthdistance</a>
+<a href="https://www.postgresql.org/docs/16/earthdistance.html" description="Provides cube-based and point-based approaches to calculating great circle distances on the surface of the Earth" icon="app-store">earthdistance</a>

-<a href="https://github.com/zachasme/h3-pg/blob/main/docs/api.md" description="Integrates Uber's H3 spatial indexing system into Postgres, enhancing geospatial querying capabilities" icon="app-store">h3</a>
+<a href="https://github.com/zachasme/h3-pg/blob/main/docs/api.md" description="Integrates Uber's H3 geospatial indexing system that combines the benefits of a hexagonal grid with S2's hierarchical subdivisions into Postgres" icon="app-store">h3</a>

 <a href="https://github.com/zachasme/h3-pg/blob/main/docs/api.md" description="A PostGIS extension for H3, enabling advanced spatial analysis and indexing in conjunction with PostGIS" icon="app-store">h3_postgis</a>

-<a href="https://docs.pgrouting.org/3.4/en/index.html" description="Extends PostGIS/Postgres databases to provide geospatial routing functionality." icon="app-store">pgrouting</a>
+<a href="https://docs.pgrouting.org/" description="Extends PostGIS/Postgres databases provide geospatial routing and other network analysis functionality.." icon="app-store">pgrouting</a>

-<a href="/docs/extensions/postgis" description="Extends Postgres to support geographic objects, enabling spatial queries directly in SQL." icon="app-store">postgis</a>
+<a href="/docs/extensions/postgis" description="Extends Postgres to allows GIS (Geographic Information Systems) objects to be stored in the database, enabling spatial queries directly in SQL." icon="app-store">postgis</a>

 <a href="https://postgis.net/docs/RT_reference.html" description="Adds support for raster data to PostGIS, enabling advanced geospatial analysis on raster images." icon="app-store">postgis_raster</a>

-<a href="https://oslandia.gitlab.io/SFCGAL/" description="Provides support for advanced 3D geometries in PostGIS, based on the SFCGAL library." icon="app-store">postgis_sfcgal</a>
+<a href="https://postgis.net/docs/reference.html#reference_sfcgal" description="Provides support for advanced 3D geometries in PostGIS, based on the SFCGAL library." icon="app-store">postgis_sfcgal</a>

 <a href="https://postgis.net/docs/Extras.html#Tiger_Geocoder" description="Enables geocoding and reverse geocoding capabilities in PostGIS using TIGER/Line data." icon="app-store">postgis_tiger_geocoder</a>